Video Server & Video Recording (WSC)#

 Install Packages#

-This Role consists of Video Server (WSC) and Video Recording.
+This Role consists of Video Server (WSC) and Video Recording (WSC).
 You need to install the latter only if you plan to record video meetings, otherwise you can install Video Server without Video Recording.
-For this reason we split this Role’s installation in two parts.

 Warning